Bolivia Vaccination Requirements: What You Actually Need

 Malaria – Should You Worry?

 Honestly?
 Probably not.
 If you’re staying in La Paz, Sucre, Uyuni, or even Copacabana (Bolivian town not Brazilian beach fyi) – no worries.
-I didn’t take anti-malarials & never felt like I needed them.
+I didn’t take malaria medicine & never felt like I needed them.

 If you’re not sure how wild Bolivia’s weather actually gets across regions, I’ve written about how the climate shifts depending on Bolivia’s altitudes & seasons – worth a look if you’re trying to plan what time of year to go.